 Bahia de las Aguilas (beach photographed above) is the prize at the end of the gorgeous and scenic drive (photo above) from Barahona to Los Patos to Pedernales.
 I’ve traveled to over 35 countries in the world.
 Bahia de las Aguilas ranks as my personal top favorite beach in the world.

-On your way out of the region/Pedernales, you can also stop by the natural swimming pool Las Marias in Neiba/Neyba (photo above), Las Caritas, and Lago Enriquillo.
+On your way out of the region/Barahona, you can also drive around to see the natural swimming pool Las Marias in Neiba/Neyba (photo above), the indigenous hieroglyphic site of Las Caritas, and/or the biggest lake and lowest point in the Caribbean Lago Enriquillo.

-You can also stop by the gorgeous and luxurious Ocoa Bay in Azua (photo above) property which has a vineyard, an outdoor restaurant, a clubhouse infinity pool and dozens of sustainable agricultural projects.
+In Azua check out the gorgeous and luxurious Ocoa Bay Vineyard which has a vineyard for wine tasting and touring, an beautiful outdoor restaurant, a clubhouse with an infinity pool and dozens of sustainable agricultural projects.